A Delta flight crashed then flipped upside down while landing in Toronto. Here’s what we know

 “We hit the ground, and we were sideways, and then we were upside down hanging like bats,” Koukov told CNN’s Brianna Keilar.

+Video obtained by NBC News appeared to show the rear landing gear of the jet buckling as it landed hard on the snow-covered runway, skidding on its belly in a fireball before flipping over.

-Images showed the plane flipped upside down with its wheels in the air on a snowy runway.
-The pilot of a medical helicopter in the area described the aircraft as “upside down and burning.”
+The pilot of a medical helicopter told air traffic controllers the aircraft was “upside down and burning.”

 Koukov said he was able to unbuckle his seat belt, push himself to the ground and then walk out of the plane, but some others needed help getting down from their seats.